• Skip to main content

 What is the Pino?

-Pino is the Chilean name given to the combination of onions and a protein, which in most cases will be ground beef, but it can be seafood too.
+Pino is the Chilean name for the combination of onions and a protein, which in most cases is ground beef, but it can also be seafood.
 The diced onion is sauteed with traditional condiments (paprika, cumin, oregano) to form a Sofrito.
 Pino is a Mapuche word.

 To streamline the process, you can make the Pino (ground meat filling) the day before.
-Once baked, they keep well for 2-3 days in the fridge.
+Once baked, they stay in the fridge for 2-3 days.

 You can use the same dough from this recipe to make other traditional Chilean empanadas like Fried Cheese, Shrimp Cheese, or Seafood.
 The dough fries well.